Miele Triflex HX1 Review

 Non-powered tools71.2 dB77.8 dB78.9 dB

-It breached eighty decibels in the middle and max setting with the nozzle, one of the highest I’ve tested for stick vacuums.
+It reached 80 decibels at the middle and max settings with the nozzle, one of the highest I’ve tested for stick vacuums.

 But with suction-only tools, those figures go down considerably to more bearable levels below 80 decibels.